Last updated June 02, 2026

 - Reduce server resources needed for a given number of clients.

-- Any changes to session state via
+- You can only change the session state via

-to PgBouncer.
+optionsto PgBouncer.

 Session Pooling Mode